 This method is cheap.

 These chemical treatments are harmful to ALL life, despite the claims.
-If the chemicals are injected or applied to a coral, or any other living creature in your tank, it WILL harm it, so care must be taken when applying these chemicals.
+If the chemicals are injected or applied to a live coral, or any other living animal in your aquarium, it WILL harm it, so care must be taken when applying these chemicals.
 Additionally, many of these chemical solutions are harmful to YOU!
 So if you choose to implement any of these methods make sure you protect yourself by wearing appropriate gloves and eye/face protection, and if they contact your skin, eyes or are ingested, contact your local poison control center immediately.

-When using chemical treatments, always be prepared for large water changes in the event that the treatment you choose results in the poisoning of your reef inhabitants.
-Sufficient salt water should be on hand to allow for at least a 50% water change if negative affects are noticed with any of your reef inhabitants.
+When using chemical treatments, always be prepared for large water changes in the event that the treatment you choose results in the poisoning of your aquarium inhabitants.
+Sufficient salt water should be on hand to allow for at least a 50% water change if negative affects are noticed with any of your aquarium inhabitants.
 Also, major water parameters should be tested before and after treatment to ensure that there are no adverse affects to water quality.

 These remedies are concocted from typical chemicals around the home/reef.